-- The appointment will be of the same excellence in care as a normal appointment and the same length; however, the physician that you will see in the Multicultural Lung Health Center will have a particular interest in ensuring culturally sensitive care and connecting you with additional community resources, if needed.
+- The appointment will be of the same excellence in care as any Respiratory Institute appointment and the same length; however, the physician that you will see in the Multicultural Lung Health Center will have a particular interest in ensuring culturally sensitive care and connecting you with additional community resources, if needed.

 Does this appointment cost more and will my insurance cover it?